cpmech/gosl/doc/InstallationOnMacOS.md

-# Installing Gosl on Mac OS X
+# Installing Gosl on macOS

 The installation on OSX includes: